Joris van Zundert

-Drs.
-Joris J. van Zundert (1972) is a senior researcher and developer in humanities computing.
-He holds a research position in the department of literary studies at the Huygens Institute for the History of The Netherlands, a research institute of The Netherlands Royal Academy of Arts and Sciences (KNAW).
-His main research interest is in computational algorithms for the analysis of literary and historic texts, and the nature and properties of humanities information and data modeling.
-His current research focuses on the interaction between research software engineering and humanities interaction, specifically the tensions between hermeneutics and ‘big data’ approaches.
+Dr. Joris J. van Zundert (1972) is a senior researcher and developer in humanities computing in the department of literary studies and the Digital Humanities Lab at the Huygens Institute of the Royal Netherlands Academy of Arts and Sciences (KNAW) in Amsterdam, The Netherlands.
+His research focuses on computational algorithms to analyze literary and historical texts, and on aspects of humanities information and data modeling.
+His PhD research in the field of Science and Technology Studies focused on methodological effects of the interaction between software engineers and humanities scholars.
+He was awarded the title of doctor “cum laude” (with honors) on the basis of his dissertation Scholarship in Interaction in 2022.
 His computational analytic work focuses on the correlation between text immanent features of texts and sociological processes around the concept of literature.
-However, he also keeps himself occupied with computational approaches to stemmatology, narratology, and scholarly editions.
+He is also involved in developing computational approaches to stemmatology, narratology, and scholarly editions.

 A Short Bio